 Defining Our Dry Fruit Classification Focus

 This article is dedicated to clarifying the classification of items commonly grouped under the ‘dry fruit’ umbrella.
 We will focus on the botanical, culinary, and nutritional distinctions between dried fleshy fruits, nuts, and edible seeds.
-While this guide serves to define these categories, for a broader understanding of the umbrella term itself, please see our foundational article: What Exactly Are Dry Fruits?
+This guide focuses on defining the categories within the ‘dry fruit’ umbrella.
+For a more comprehensive explanation of the broader term, please see our foundational article: What Exactly Are Dry Fruits?
 A Comprehensive Definition.
 Our goal here is to provide clarity on the sub-categories, not to profile every individual item.

 Key Takeaways